sahilsatralkar/sahilsatralkar/README.md

 - 🔭 I’m passionate, self-taught iOS Developer with keen interest in SwiftUI
 - ✍🏻 I write articles on Medium about Swift.
 Link [here](https://medium.com/@SahilSatralkar_18053).
-- 🍁 I’m an Engineer with 7 years of experience at IT company [Infosys](https://github.com/Infosys)

 - 📫 You can reach me on [Twitter](https://twitter.com/sahilsatralkar)